Skip to main content

 Frequently Asked Questions

 What is a custom stock screener setup?
 A custom stock screener setup is a saved combination of filters built around your specific trading strategy — price range, float, volume, technical levels, news catalysts — that runs in real time and surfaces only the stocks matching your exact criteria.
-Unlike generic scans, it’s tuned to your playbook, not someone else’s.
+Unlike generic scans, it’s tuned to your trade setups, not someone else’s.

 How do I start building a custom scan in Scanz?
-Open the Scanner, click + Filter (filter bar, top of the Scanner interface), and add your conditions one at a time.
+Open the Data Scanner, click + Filter (filter bar, top of the Data Scanner interface), and add your conditions one at a time.
 Start with 3–5 filters — price range using Last Price (Price filters), volume confirmation using Relative Volume (Liquidity filters), and float using Float (Capital Structure filters).
 Watch the results count as you add each filter.
 Aim for 10–50 results.
-Save it under My Scans when it’s working.
+Save it under My Data Scans when it’s working.

 How often should I refine my scan?
 Review it after every trading session for the first two weeks.
 Check which alerts fired but didn’t work and which winners you missed.
 Adjust one filter at a time.
 After a month of daily refinement you’ll have a scan that’s been tuned against real market conditions — most traders never do this and wonder why their scanner feels random.